 We test goodwill and indefinite-lived intangible assets for impairment annually or more frequently if events or circumstances indicate possible impairment.
-We perform this annual impairment testing on September 1, using standard valuation methodologies and rates that we considered reasonable and appropriate.
+We perform this annual impairment testing on September 1, using standard valuation methodologies and rates that we consider to be reasonable and appropriate.

 We evaluate goodwill for impairment using a quantitative analysis.
-The carrying value of the reporting unit, including goodwill, is compared with the estimated fair value of the reporting unit utilizing a combination of the income and market approaches.
+The carrying value of the reporting unit, including goodwill, is compared with the estimated fair value of the reporting unit utilizing a combination of the income, market and cost approaches as applicable.
 The income approach, which is a level 3 fair value measurement, is based on projected debt-free cash flow which is discounted to the present value using discount rates that consider the timing and risk of the cash flows.
 The market approach is based on the guideline public company method, which uses market multiples to value our reporting units.
-We weight the income and market approaches in a manner considering the risks of the underlying cash flows.
+The cost approach is based on the net aggregate value of the reporting unit's underlying assets.

-This income approach is dependent on management's best estimates of future operating results, including forecasted sales, earnings before interest, taxes, depreciation and amortization ("EBITDA") margins and the selection of discount rates.
+The income approach is dependent on management's best estimates of future operating results, including forecasted sales, earnings before interest, taxes, depreciation and amortization ("EBITDA") margins and the selection of discount rates.
 There are inherent uncertainties related to the assumptions used and to management's application of these assumptions.

 We test our trade name indefinite-lived intangible assets for impairment using a "royalty savings method," which is a variation of the discounted cash flow method.
 This method estimates a fair value by calculating an estimated discounted future cash flow stream from the hypothetical licensing of the indefinite-lived intangible assets.
 If this estimated fair value exceeds the carrying value, no impairment is indicated.
+Conversely, if the estimated fair value is less than the carrying value, impairment is indicated.
 This analysis is dependent on management's best estimates of future operating results and the selection of reasonable discount rates and hypothetical royalty rates.